Sathishkumar2605/DAA_Module_22/EX 4A DYNAMIC PROGRAMMING - 1.md

 Program:
 Program to implement the longest common subsequence using Dynamic Programming

-Developed by: Vijay Shankar M
+Developed by: Sathish Kumar M
-Register Number: 212222040178
+Register Number: 212222040150

 def lcs(u, v):
     """Return c where c[i][j] contains length of LCS of u[i:] and v[j:]."""